If the tenant does not pay the rent and does not reply to messages

 • Reliability:

-• Check the collection agency's background, customer feedback and any certifications.
+• Check the collection agency's background, customer feedback, and certification or other proof of reliability.

 • Services: